-Avoiding medications that are toxic to the kidney is paramount.
-Sometimes the medications must be given, where the benefits outweigh the risks; but sometimes there are less kidney toxic alternatives that can be used.
+Avoiding medications that are toxic to the kidney are also paramount.
+Sometimes the medications must be given, where the benefits out weigh the risks; but sometimes there are less kidney toxic alternatives that can be used.
 If you know you have kidney disease, it is important you tell your doctor, nurse or pharmacist before they prescribe or dispense you your medication.
 Some "natural" products, homeopathies, alternative therapies, including Chinese medications, are not safe in chronic kidney disease.
-Some that are recommended for kidney disorders (e.g. St John's Wort) are actually toxic to the kidney.
+Some that are recommended for kidney disorders (eq.
+St John's Wort) are actually toxic to the kidney.
 Get medical advice on these therapies if you have kidney disease first.
-Some of the commonly recognised toxins to kidneys are listed elsewhere.